Clare Teal welcomes musicians to jazz big band auditions

 "We're looking for musicians who play all the usual big band instruments - trumpets, trombones, saxophones, clarinets and flutes," said Ms Teal.

 "We'll need a pianist, guitarist, bass player, percussionist and drummer.
 But we don't need it to end there.
-If you're a good player of something else - from bassoon to beat-boxing, French horn to violin."'Have fun'
+If you're a good player of something else - from bassoon to beat-boxing, French horn to violin."

 The singer will start recruiting the community big band from scratch and the process will be followed by BBC Radio Leeds from auditions and rehearsals through to the live shows.